ronaldslins2/hyperliquid-trading-bot/README.md

+## Extensible grid trading bot for [Hyperliquid DEX](https://hyperliquid.xyz)

+> ⚠️ This software is for educational and research purposes.
+Trading cryptocurrencies involves substantial risk of loss.
+Never trade with funds you cannot afford to lose.
+Always thoroughly test strategies on testnet before live deployment.**

-> **⚠️ Disclaimer**: This project is under active development.
+This project is under active development.
 Feel free to submit questions, suggestions, and issues through GitHub.

-An extensible grid trading bot for [Hyperliquid DEX](https://hyperliquid.xyz).

-## 🚀 Quick Start
+## 🚀 Quick start

 ### **Prerequisites**
 - [UV Package Manager](https://github.com/astral-sh/uv)